niorko/android-sdk/README.md

 }
 </code></pre>

-<h3>Payments</h3>
+<h3>Payments for Google Play Store</h3>

 <p>
 In order to use the automatic payment tracking, the INFINARIO Android SDK needs to know when a purchase flow has finished.
 After the player goes through the whole purchase process, Android calls <code>onActivityResult</code> method on the activity which started the purchase flow.
-That is the place in the game code where INFINARIO Android SDK instance needs to get notified about the purchase using the <code>trackPurchases()</code> method.
+That is the place in the game code where INFINARIO Android SDK instance needs to get notified about the purchase using the <code>trackPurchases(int, Intent)</code> method.
 For more details, please refer to the sample code below:
 </p>

 <pre><code>// override this method in each activity which starts the purchase flow